TIME TO READ: 2m 15s

 Don’t be afraid for people to bump shoulders with each other as you squeeze a few extra guests into a small space.
 People will adapt and improvise to their surrounds.
 They’ll end up sitting on wine crates or the edge of a table if there isn’t enough furniture to go around.

-Once you have your main elements sorted, you can then add the extras that enhance the atmosphere such as heating and lights.
+Once you have your main elements sorted, you can then add the extras that enhance the atmosphere such lights.
 And don’t forget the most important aspects of any good outdoor space – music, tasty food and delicious wine.